8 minute read

 }

-I’m using the handle_path directive so that the address to my webdav server will be https://machine-name.tailnet-name.ts.net/webdav and not https://machine-name.tailnet-name.ts.net.
-I do this because my https server points to multiple servers (webdav is one, but code-server is another).
+The handle_path directive is used so that the address to the webdav server will be https://machine-name.tailnet-name.ts.net/webdav and not https://machine-name.tailnet-name.ts.net.
+This is done because the https server points to multiple servers (webdav is one, but code-server is another).

 sudo systemctl restart caddy